Redant136/kNgine/README.md

 - EngineObject: the basis of all objects
 - GameObject: object with position
 - ComponentGameObject: game object able to hold components or modules
-- ObjectComponent: object able to be attached to a CompGameObj
+- ObjectComponent: object able to be attached to a CompGameObject
-- ParentObject: Object to which you can attach others, this binds many objects to one location
+- NodeComponentObject: Component to add children to object
 ## Rendering
 - Camera: renders sprites
 - SpriteComponent: to bind image to object